- 1 How P2P Lending Works

 - The transaction is to be between two escrow accounts, which shall be operated by a trustee.
 One for the lender and one for the borrower.
-The fund from investor is transferred to investor’s escrow account and never directly to the borrower’s bank account.
+The fund from the investor is transferred to the investor’s escrow account and never directly to the borrower’s bank account.
 This helps in checking the status of money laundering.

 - This trustee shall mandatorily be promoted by the bank maintaining the escrow accounts.

 - No international parties are to be involved.